WasmEdge/WasmEdge/docs/book/en/src/kubernetes/cri/crio.md

 Test 7: Delete the previous file
 ```

-Next, you can try to run it in [Kubernetes](../kubernetes/kubernetes.md#run-a-simple-webassembly-app)!
+Next, you can try to run the app in [Kubernetes](../kubernetes/kubernetes-crio.md)!

 ## Run a HTTP server app